 The extruder motor is responsible for loading the material into the hotend.
-Therefore, if you can hear a clicking sound coming from the extruder motor during the material loading or printing, or if the material gets blocked in the extruder, the extruder motor needs replacement.
-This manual shows how to replace the extruder motor.
+Therefore, if you can hear a clicking sound coming from the extruder motor during the material loading or printing, or if the material gets blocked in the duct in the extruder, at first you should carry out extruder motor maintenance.
+The instructions are available in the manual: extruder motor maintenance.

 Unloading the Material